rosell-dk/webp-express/README.md

 The plugin takes care of setting the "Vary" HTTP header to "Accept" when routing WebP images.
 When the CDN sees this, it knows that the response varies, depending on the "Accept" header.
 The CDN is thus instructed not to cache the response on URL only, but also on the "Accept" header.
 This means that it will store an image for every accept header it meets.
 Luckily, there are (not that many variants for images)[https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation/List_of_default_Accept_values#Values_for_an_image], so it is not an issue.

-### How do I donate?
-Putting this question in the "frequently" asked questions section is of course some mixture of humour, sarcasm and wishful thinking.
-In case there really is someone out there wanting to donate, you can simply write to me, and we can arrange.
-My contact information is available here https://www.bitwise-it.dk/contact.
-I have paypal, mobilepay and of course an ordinary bank account.

 ## Changes in 0.7.0
 This version added option to provide conversion service to other sites!